-U.S. charges Assange after London arrest ends seven years holed up in Ecuador embassy
+U.S. charges Assange after London arrest ends seven years in Ecuador embassy

 Assange was offered refuge in 2012 by Ecuador’s then-president Rafael Correa, but his relationship with Ecuador has soured under Correa’s successor Lenin Moreno, who has said Assange violated the terms of his asylum.
 Ecuador accused him of leaking information about Moreno’s personal life.

-“The asylum of Mr Assange is unsustainable and no longer viable,” Moreno said.

-Assange and WikiLeaks have intervened in Ecuadorean affairs and people close to him, including two Russian hackers, are living in Ecuador, Interior Minister Maria Paula Romo told reporters in Quito.

-Additional reporting by Alistair Smout, Andrew MacAskill, Henry Nicholls, Peter Nicholls, Dylan Martinez in London; Anna Ringstrom, Simon Johnson and Niklas Pollard in Stockholm; Mark Hosenball in Washington and Nathan Layne in New York; Writing by Guy Faulconbridge, Kate Holton and Will Dunham; Editing by Hugh Lawson and Alistair Bell
+Additional reporting by Alistair Smout, Andrew MacAskill, Henry Nicholls, Peter Nicholls, Dylan Martinez in London; Anna Ringstrom, Simon Johnson and Niklas Pollard in Stockholm; Mark Hosenball, Sarah N. Lynch and Makini Brice in Washington; Nathan Layne in New York; Sabela Ojea in Madrid; Alexandra Valencia in Quito; and Julia Cobb and Helen Murphy in Bogota; Writing by Guy Faulconbridge, Kate Holton and Will Dunham; Editing by Hugh Lawson and Alistair Bell